 The principal bases used to measure and assess the Company's exposure to liquidity risk are absolute liquidity coverage relative to pre-defined appetites and the quantum of certain liquid assets.
-These are calibrated to ensure sufficient liquidity to meet expected liquidity requirements following an extreme liquidity-specific stress event.
-During the year these appetites were recalibrated to make allowance for both short-term and long-term stress scenarios.
+These are calibrated to ensure sufficient liquidity to meet expected liquidity requirements following an extreme liquidity-specific stress events covering both short-term and long-term stress scenarios.